Orange-OpenSource/olisia-dstc11/README.md

 Copyright (c) 2023 Orange

 This code is released under the MIT license.
-See the `license.txt` file for more information.
+See the `LICENSE` file for more information.